Vineyard Vines Logo

 What is Vineyard Vines?

-Vineyard Vines is a clothing manufacturer famous for its whimsical and colorful ties.
+Vineyard Vines is a clothing manufacturer known for its whimsical, colorful ties.
 Their story began in 1998 when siblings Ian and Shep Murray quit their day jobs to become entrepreneurs.
-They began sewing ties, even though they managed to hate them during their time in the office.
+They began sewing ties, even though they hated them during their time in the office.
 They added polo shirts, shorts, hats, bags, and more to the range a little later.

 1998 – 2005